vkbo/OsirisAnalysis/Readme.txt

   Version 1.2.1
   - Bug fixes
   - More code cleanup.
 Including removing fExtractEQ that has been replaced by class MathFunc.
+  - Added CAxis as an option to all five standard plots.
+  - Fixed reloading of vriables when switching datasets for all plots.

   Version 1.2
   - Introduced OsirisType as superclass for Charge, BField, EField, Momentum and Phase.